Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 30. __RESTORED: Marl - Tavern brawl at Feldepost's Inn__

-    Significant change that adds dialogue that can avoid violence and gain reward.\
+    Significant changes to the Marl encounter.\
-    Tip: Keep to the unwritten laws for tavern brawls.
+    Note: Keep to the unwritten laws for tavern brawls.
 (More specific [here](/JA%23BGT_AdvPack/readme/README.md#spoiler))

 31. __RESTORED: Beregost guards__

-    Guards are protecting the streets of Beregost and two guards are drinking and discussing current events at the Jovial Juggler.
+    Guardsmen are protecting the streets of Beregost and two are drinking and discussing current events at the Jovial Juggler.

 32. __RESTORED ITEM: Rythe's Last Arrow__